-- Reminder: John records nothing about the event where "bread and wine" were given to the disciples. - After supper was ended, Yahusha washed the feet of all the disciples. - 3.
-THEN, He went back to the [supper] table and sat down again. - ONLY THEN does John record G740 "artos bread" in connection with giving it to Judas, who accepts. - 5.
-This G740 "artos bread" was NOT blessed and broken by Yahusha! - John does not record that Yahusha ate any of it, but merely the fact that Judas was going to accept this G740 "artos bread" in His presence. - 7.
-A few verses later, John connects the G740 "artos bread" with the SOP that was dipped in an interesting way.
+- Reminder: John records nothing about the event where "bread and wine" were given to the disciples. - After supper was ended, Yahusha washed the feet of all 12 disciples. - THEN, He returned to His place at the [supper] table and sat down again. - ONLY THEN does John record G740 "artos bread" in connection with giving it to Judas, who accepts. - 5.
+This G740 "artos bread" was NOT blessed and broken by Yahusha! - John does not record that Yahusha ate any of it, but merely the fact that Judas was going to accept this G740 "artos bread" in His presence. - A few verses later, John connects the G740 "artos bread" with the SOP that was dipped in an interesting way.